-The Australian Defense Force only allows permanent residents of Australia to serve in its army, but now some New Zealanders have found a way around this law in the form of a small loophole that may prove very important in letting Kiwis get accepted for trials to serve with the organization.
+The Australian Defence Force only allows permanent residents of Australia to serve in its army, but now some New Zealanders have found a way around this law in the form of a small loophole that may prove very important in letting Kiwis get accepted for trials to serve with the organisation.

 A Move in the Right Direction

 The 700,000 New Zealanders living in Australia are viewing this little win for them as a move in the right direction in their petition for full equity.
 Many New Zealand citizens have lived in Australia for years and grown up there, and feel that they should have the right to serve in the military of the country they consider to be home.